kavishkh/SplitSmart/README.md

 1. **Database Connection**: Verify your MongoDB URI is correct
 2. **Email Sending**: Check your email configuration and credentials
 3. **Port Conflicts**: Ensure ports 8081 and 5005 are available
+4. **Group Visibility**: Make sure the userId parameter is correctly passed to group API endpoints
+5. **Expense/Settlement Visibility**: Ensure userId parameter is correctly passed to all data API endpoints

 ## License